Dream: Images and literature

 Dreams have also featured in fantasy and speculative fiction since the 19th century.
 One of the best-known dream worlds is Wonderland from Lewis Carroll's Alice's Adventures in Wonderland, as well as Looking-Glass Land from its sequel, Through the Looking-Glass.
 Unlike many dream worlds, Carroll's logic is like that of actual dreams, with transitions and flexible causality.

+In the Eastern world, Water Margin emerges as the first major Chinese novel that consciously uses extensive dream episodes as a literary and aesthetic device, which indirectly influences the writing of A Supplement to the Journey to the West and Dream of the Red Chamber.

 Other fictional dream worlds include the Dreamlands of H. P. Lovecraft's Dream Cycle and The Neverending Storys world of Fantastica, which includes places like the Desert of Lost Dreams, the Sea of Possibilities and the Swamps of Sadness.
 Dreamworlds, shared hallucinations and other alternate realities feature in a number of works by Philip K. Dick, such as The Three Stigmata of Palmer Eldritch and Ubik.
 Similar themes were explored by Jorge Luis Borges, for instance in The Circular Ruins.

 Modern popular culture often conceives of dreams, as did Freud, as expressions of the dreamer's deepest fears and desires.
 In speculative fiction, the line between dreams and reality may be blurred even more in service to the story.
 Dreams may be psychically invaded or manipulated (Dreamscape, 1984; the Nightmare on Elm Street films, 1984–2010; Inception, 2010) or even come literally true (as in The Lathe of Heaven, 1971).